 - There are also the Planeswalkers, which often have a small ability that keeps them alive, and more powerful abilities that can often kill them or leave them near-death, and they can use only one per turn.
 Garruk Wildspeaker, in particular, gets this treatment: "Do I untap two lands or Overrun?" is a legitimate question.

 - Hearthstone: Heroes of Warcraft has the legendary card Deathwing, a minion that, when played, will destroy EVERYTHING on the board on the spot.
 The catch is that doing so will costs 10 mana (the maximum the game allows at any point), and discard your entire hand to boot.
 Pretty much the only time you will see it getting played is when someone is desperate enough to destroy every other card they have just to wipe out the entire board instantly and hope beyond hope that the opponent doesn't have an effective answer.

-- Certain cards in Tabletop Game/Munchkin: high-level monsters, particularly nasty curses, cards that empower enemies, etc. that are usually reserved until someone reaches high levels, moment in which all Hell breaks loose over him/her.
+- Certain cards in Munchkin: high-level monsters, particularly nasty curses, cards that empower enemies, etc. that are usually reserved until someone reaches high levels, at which point the other players unleash Hell to stop them from winning.

 - Dungeons & Dragons: Asset management is a large part of the game, so this is common.